 The "Title IX Coordinator" is responsible for overseeing LIM's response to reports of sex discrimination and to ensure compliance with Title IX, including oversight of all recordkeeping and training.
 The Title IX Coordinator is also responsible for coordinating the effective implementation of supportive measures and remedies.
+Title IX Coordinator is required to identify any barriers to reporting information about conduct that reasonably constitutes sex discrimination and take steps reasonably calculated to address such barriers.
 The Title IX Coordinator may delegate responsibilities under this policy to a Deputy Title IX Coordinator or other designee, who will be appropriately trained per the requirements of Title IX.
 For purposes of this policy, any reference to the Title IX Coordinator should be read as the "Title IX Coordinator, Deputy Title IX Coordinator, or other designee."